simon-moon/vue_webpack_boilerplate/README.md

 # Vue.js Application Framework

 > A scalable boilerplate for large applications in Vue.js bundles with vue-router and vue-loader for Webpack.
 Includes Babel 6 transpiler for es6, Hot-Reload, and ESlint on-save; Test suite with Karma/Mocha/Jasmine featuring e2e testing via Nightwatch and in-browser testing with PhantomJS; bootstrap-sass (Bootstrap 3) CSS framework.
 Also integrated with the Contentful CMS SDK for rapid prototyping via cloud CMS.
-Includes a development server in Express.js.
+Includes a development server in Express.js and Distribution Server for Heroku.

 ## Build Setup